Find the answers to some of our most commonly asked questions by selecting a category below.

 If you’re a new resident or you’ve lost or damaged your kitchen pail for compost material, contact us for a replacement.
 Recology requests that you don’t set your kitchen pail out for service.
 It’s only for in-home use.
 Recology’s trucks don’t have the equipment to lift and empty the pails.

 Recology San Mateo County accepts napkins, paper towels, soiled paper plates, paper cups, and pizza boxes.
-Recology also accept waxed cardboard (such as produce boxes), and wet or soiled paper and cardboard.
+Recology also accepts waxed cardboard (such as produce boxes), and wet or soiled paper and cardboard.
 Clean and dry paper, as well as wax milk and juice cartons, should be placed in the recycling.

 For information on where you can bring your paint, cleaning products and other hazardous chemicals, visit Recology’s Hazardous Waste page.
 You can also visit Recycle Works, the San Mateo County Health Department, or call (650) 363-4718.